MicrosoftDocs/win32/desktop-src/WmiSdk/setting-the-security-levels-on-a-wmi-connection.md

 ---
-Description: 'After you retrieve a pointer to an IWbemServices proxy, you must set the security on the proxy to access WMI through the proxy.'
+Description: After you retrieve a pointer to an IWbemServices proxy, you must set the security on the proxy to access WMI through the proxy.
 audience: developer
-author: 'REDMOND\\markl'
+author: REDMOND\\markl
-manager: 'REDMOND\\markl'
+manager: REDMOND\\markl
-ms.assetid: 'dd453e0e-aa1f-4ef1-ab21-613630b2758c'
+ms.assetid: dd453e0e-aa1f-4ef1-ab21-613630b2758c
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
-ms.technology: 'windows-management-instrumentation'
+ms.technology: windows-management-instrumentation
 ms.tgt_platform: multiple
-title: Setting the Security Levels on a WMI Connection
+title: Setting the Security Levels on a WMI Connection ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
 ---

 # Setting the Security Levels on a WMI Connection

-After you retrieve a pointer to an [**IWbemServices**](iwbemservices.md) proxy, you must set the security on the proxy to access WMI through the proxy.
+After you retrieve a pointer to an [**IWbemServices**](/windows/win32/WbemCli/nn-wbemcli-iwbemservices?branch=master) proxy, you must set the security on the proxy to access WMI through the proxy.
 You must set the security because the **IWbemServices** proxy grants access to an out-of-process object.
 In general, COM security does not allow one process to access another process if you do not set the proper security properties.
 For more information, see [Setting the Security on IWbemServices and Other Proxies](setting-the-security-on-iwbemservices-and-other-proxies.md).
 Connections to different operating systems require varying levels of authentication and impersonation.
 For more information, see [Connecting to WMI on a Remote Computer](connecting-to-wmi-on-a-remote-computer.md).

 The code examples in this topic require the following references and \#include statements to compile correctly.